Toad Tuesday

 Size: 1.75 – 3 inches (44.45 – 76.2 mm)

-The Black Toad lives in the Deep Springs Valley in Inyo County in California, which explains some of its other names.
-They are found near springs, marshes, ponds, and bogs as they are more aquatic than most toad species.
+The Black Toad lives in the Deep Springs Valley in Inyo County in California, which explains some of its other names such as Deep Springs Toad and Inyo Toad.
+They live near springs, marshes, ponds, and bogs as they are more aquatic than most toad species.

-Breeding takes place in these water bodies from March into May.
-The male toads do not make a mating call to attract females due to not having vocal sacs.
+Breeding takes place for the Black Toad in these water bodies from March into May.
+The male toads do not make a mating call to attract female toads due to the fact they don’t have vocal sacs.
 Mating takes place in shallow water.
-Once the female approaches, the males grasp the females from behind in the amplexus position.
-Next, the female starts to lay her eggs and the males fertilize them.
-The number of eggs the female lays is unknown.
-The eggs hatch in under 5 days.
+Once the female toad approaches, the male toad grasp the female toad from behind in the amplexus position.
+Next, the female toad starts to lay her eggs and the male toad fertilize them.
+The number of eggs the female toad lays is unknown.
+The eggs hatch in under 5 days into tadpoles.
 The larval phase of the toad doesn’t last long, between 3 and 5 weeks long.

 1 thought on “Black Toad (Anaxyrus exsul)”